-Leucocratic xenoliths of 1 to 30 cm diameter also occur in rhyolite erupted in 1875 from the Askja central volcano (Sigurdsson and Sparks 1981).
+Leucocratic xenoliths of 1-30 cm diameter also occur in rhyolite erupted in 1875 from the Askja central volcano (Sigurdsson and Sparks 1981).
 They range from partially fused trondhjemitic, granodiorite to dense, highly siliceous types (quartz trondhjemite) and are comparable to those from Surtsey and western Iceland described above.
 Primary minerals in the trondhjemite are quartz and normal zoned andesine (An43-37 to An40-32 and sometimes anorthoclase), with minor amounts of biotite.
 The beginning of melting is indicated by the presence of thin films of glass around quartz in granular aggregates with plagioclase.
 With more advanced melting the quartz becomes scalloped and laths of tridymite occur in the surrounding glass.
 In extensively fused xenoliths, tridymite forms the dominant phase.
-Rims of plagioclase become granulated with individual granules of An35-37 surrounded by glass to produce a sieve or characteristic fingerprint texture (see Chapter 7).
+Rims of plagioclase become granulated with individual granules of An{35-37} surrounded by glass to produce a sieve or characteristic fingerprint texture (see Chap.
+7).
 The granules are optically continuous and typically preserve the original outline of the plagioclase crystal.
-Finegrained aggregates of magnetite and orthopyroxene (Wo{1,3}En75Fs24) occur after biotite (see Chapter 7) and extensively fused siliceous xenoliths contain cordierite and mullite.
+Fine-grained aggregates of magnetite and orthopyroxene (Wo{1.3}En75Fs24) occur after biotite (see Chap.
+7) and extensively fused siliceous xenoliths contain cordierite and mullite.

-Plagioclase thermometry for the rhyolite tephra that contains the xenoliths gives crystallisation temperatures of 1043 to 1091 °C under dry conditions and 990-1010 °C under $PH_2O = 0.5$ kb.
-The lower temperature for wet melting is consistent with a minimum temperature derived from intersection of the quartz-tridymite inversion and the dry Qz Ab Or melting curve at 970 °C/550 bar but would imply overstepping of the wet melting curve by ~200 °C (Fig. 3.37).
-A similar temperature overstepping is also indicated from experimentally determined biotite-out curves in granodiorite and peraluminous granite compositions (Fig. 3.38).
-With a plagioclase composition of An{40} as in the partly fused Icelandic tronjhemites, melting temperatures would be ~10 °C higher than for pure albite (e.g. Fig. 6.1 of Johannes and Holz 1996).
+Plagioclase thermometry for the rhyolite tephra that contains the xenoliths gives crystallisation temperatures of $1043-1091^{\circ}$ C under dry conditions and $990-1010^{\circ}$ C at $PH_2O = 0.5$ kb.
+The lower temperature for wet melting is consistent with a minimum temperatures derived from intersection of the quartz-tridymite inversion and the dry Qz Ab Or melting curve at 970° C/550 bars but would imply overstepping of the wet granite melting curve by ~200°C (Fig. 3.44).
+A similar temperature overstepping is also indicated from experimentally determined biotite-out curves in granodiorite and peraluminous granite compositions (Fig. 3.45).
+With a plagioclase composition of An40 as in the partly fused Icelandic tronjhemites, melting temperatures would be ~10°C higher than for pure albite (e.g. Fig. 6.1 of Johannes and Holz 1996).